apache/activemq-artemis/docs/user-manual/en/management.md

 If a user doesn't have the correct role to invoke a specific operation then this will display an authorisation exception in the console.

-## Using Management Via Apache ActiveMQ Artemis API
+## Using Management Message API

-The management API in ActiveMQ Artemis is accessed by sending Core Client messages to a special address, the *management address*.
+The management message API in ActiveMQ Artemis is accessed by sending Core Client messages to a special address, the *management address*.

 *Management messages* are regular Core Client messages with well-known